DiSkyOrg/Documentation/docs/docs/effects.md

 [[[ macros.required_version('4.0.0') ]]]

 Timeout a member (temporal exclusion) for a specific duration and with an optional reason.
-You can either timeout UNTIL a specific date (Skript date), or FOR a specific timespan (Skript timespan).
+You can either time out UNTIL a specific date (Skript date), or FOR a specific timespan (Skript timespan).
 This also can be used to remove the current time out, if the bot has the permission to do so.

 === "Examples"

     ```applescript